-The Group operates a defined contribution pension scheme Employees who transferred from previous shareholder companies have continued to participate in their respective shareholder pension plans via an agreed deed of participation.
+The Group's defined contribution pension scheme closed to new members in July 2011 Employees began making contributions to a new Group Personal Pension Plan in August 2011 which is accounted for as a defined contribution scheme.
 All amounts payable under these schemes are charged to the Statement of Comprehensive Income as they fall due.
-The total amount charged in respect of pensions to the Statement of Comprehensive Income in 2011 was £1.8m
+The total amount charged in respect of pensions to the Statement of Comprehensive Income in 2012 was £2 3m (2011 £1 8m).